jarmyo/jarmyo/README.md

 ## PROFESSIONAL BACKGROUND
 - I Worked 10 years in the INM (Instituto Nacional de Migración) in Chiapas, as the director of informatics in the State, Building software for [administrative control](https://www.behance.net/gallery/4752143/Rol-de-Servicios), Telecomunications administration (CISCO and Nortel switches and BCM's, Ubiquiti antennas), all network configuration (VPN and Domain Control) and Tech support.
 - I’m the CTO of [Repos Software](https://repos.mx) we have a POS for restaurants, we apply all our tech knowledge: Web.
-Movile and Desktop development, Huge normalized Databases, Cloud Security, biometrics, online payments, deployment and support.
+Mobile and Desktop development, Huge normalized Databases, Cloud Security, biometrics, online payments, deployment and support.
 We are only two people, but we have about 20 clients in México and USA.
 - I’ve working on Secretaría de Seguridad Pública del Estado de Aguascalientes, in a In-House security development from 2019 to 2022.
 - Sitecore 8.2 Backend Development for Texas Instruments Education Page as Deloitte contractor.
 - Currently Sterling background checks development as Hexaware contractor.